HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Implemented a clear data flow where game results are first saved locally, then selectively synchronized to Firestore based on ranking eligibility, with careful transaction management to prevent data corruption.
 README.md:54-67

 12. My Role:
-Based on the git blame information, it appears that Abdul Haseeb was the primary (or sole) developer on this project, implementing all aspects from the initial setup to the final features.
+ Abdul Haseeb was the primary (or sole) developer on this project, implementing all aspects from the initial setup to the final features.
 The commits span from April 4, 2024 to May 1, 2024, showing consistent development throughout this period.
 README.md:1-3

 Notes
 This comprehensive template provides an overview of the Maize Beta project based on the available code snippets and wiki information.
 The project appears to be a Flutter-based mobile game that combines maze navigation with gyroscope controls and social leaderboard features.
 The implementation shows sophisticated database design with both local and cloud storage, and a focus on optimizing the competitive aspects of the game.